Happy Does: Background

 Chesney said: “That line about ‘every pickle jar dollar,’” “That was me in college, playing for tips in this little bar in West Virginia.
 I’d rent a pretty basic sound system, go over the line, set up, play three sets, tear down and drive home, so I could turn the stuff back in at the music store, go through the drive-in, get a breakfast sandwich and get on to class."

 “To do what you love, to chase a dream is a really special thing.
 When you’re doing that, you find a whole lot of happiness with just a little bit of something.
 The chorus with the rope swing, the palm tree off the rearview mirror, a kiss from someone you love...
 With all this unknown and all this who knows, it felt like the song people were going to need this summer.
-The melody feels good, and the track makes you smile!
-So ‘Happy Does’ is a pretty good post-it note when you’re having a bad day, or even just a day.”
+Chesney described the melody as feeling good and said the track was intended to be uplifting.
+So Chesney said he viewed “Happy Does” as an encouraging song for difficult or ordinary days.”